ccieblogger/netraven/tests/README.md

 ## Test Data Cleanup

 Test data is automatically cleaned up after each test by the `cleanup_test_data` fixture in `conftest.py`.
 This ensures that tests do not interfere with each other.

+## Dependencies

+The async tests require:
+- asyncpg: For PostgreSQL async database operations
+- aiosqlite: For SQLite async database operations

+These dependencies are already included in the requirements.txt file and are installed in the Docker containers.

 ## Known Issues